Types of alternate formats

 Braille

 Many blind and visually impaired people need content to be in Braille for them to access it.
-For more details, see What is Braille? — Blind Low Vision NZ.
+For more details, see Braille — What is it? — The Braille Authority of New Zealand Aotearoa Trust (BANZAT).

 Digital copy